Pre-Education Core: 20 quarter hours with a grade of C or better required, taken from any of the following:

 - Test of Academic Proficiency (TAP) (test #400) - assesses knowledge of reading comprehension, language arts, writing, and math.
 Test is required to qualify for Advanced Standing. *Check with your advisor about qualifying for a waiver with acceptable ACT or SAT test scores.

-- Special Education General Curriculum Test- (#163)- assesses knowledge of reading & literacy, mathematics, natural science, and social science.
-Test is required before Student Teaching (deadlines apply)
+- General Curriculum for Special Education Teachers- (#163)- assesses knowledge of reading & literacy, mathematics, natural science, and social science.
+Test is required before Student Teaching (deadlines apply).

 - EdTPA - assessment conducted during the student teaching